-Carbon sequestration resulting from projects certified to the Code will, in common with other woodland creation, contribute directly to the UK's national targets for reducing emissions of greenhouse gases.
-The Code does not provide a route to compliance with regulatory carbon reduction mechanisms (e.g. the CRC Energy Efficiency Scheme or EU Emissions Trading Scheme); or the generation of internationally tradable carbon credits linked to either the compliance or voluntary markets.
+Carbon sequestration resulting from projects certified to the Code will, in common with other woodland creation, contribute directly to the UK's national targets for reducing emissions of greenhouse gases (under the Kyoto Protocol and the UK Climate Change Act 2008).
+Woodland Carbon Units cannot currently be used in regulatory carbon reduction mechanisms (e.g. the CRC Energy Efficiency Scheme or EU Emissions Trading Scheme); or traded internationally.